You are here

 Hades — appeared briefly in Week 1: Phaethon

 Hestia — with Demeter and Hera mentioned as sisters of Zeus in Creation 1

 The Fates — more ancient than the gods

 Athena — her voice and those of Aphrodite and Ares are heard by Pandora in Creation 3

-You can be guided by the children’s interests and your own judgement as to whether to include the Titans, Ouranos and Gaia.
+Feel free to include the Titans, Ouranos and Gaia if the class have engaged well with them.
 Prometheus certainly figures in western art and literature and the term ‘titanic’ is not uncommon.